ferenimedez-stab/-cccs106-projects/README.md

 ### Running GUI Applications
 1. Open `week2_labs` folder in File Explorer.

 2. In the address bar, type in `cmd` and enter.

 3. Run applications using the following commands:
     - python hello_flet.py

     - python personal_info_gui.py

+### Running User Login Application
+1. Open `cccs106-projects` folder in File Explorer.

+2. In the address bar, type in `cmd` and enter.

+3. Activate virtual environment using the command:
+    - cccs106_env_enimedez\Scripts\activate

+4. Move to `week3_labs` folder directory by the entering:
+    - cd week3_labs

+5. Run app using the command:
+    - flet run
+    - Note: Ensure your MySQL server is running and the fletapp database exists before running the app.